 Within contract security services, rising costs and lowering service quality are a curious contradiction to the established adage, You Get What You Pay For.

 In Part I of this two-part series, we examined the “why” behind the rising costs and lowering quality in the security trade, from market-driven factors to industry practices.

-Now let’s get into what you, as a customer of security services, can do about it.
+Now let’s get into what you, as a customer of contract security services, can do about security expense management.

 What Can Be Done About It?

 To restore the balance of “getting what you pay for”—and mitigate the marketplace paradox of rising costs and lowering quality—the key is accountability.
 You need to be able to hold your security vendor accountable for their contractual obligations.
 You had legitimate reasons to hire a security vendor in the first place, so let’s explore how you can ensure they are doing what you hired them to:

 - Contract Language Matters